Lars Nootbaar Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.
+- The Twins pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.87 team ERA that ranks sixth across all league pitching staffs.
+- The Twins' 3.85 team ERA ranks fifth among all MLB pitching staffs.

-- Twins pitchers combine to rank 13th in baseball in home runs given up (121 total, 1.1 per game).
+- Twins pitchers combine to surrender 122 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

+- Ryan (9-7) is trying for his 10th victory when he gets the starting nod for the Twins in his 22nd start of the season.
+He's put together a 4.06 ERA in 122 2/3 innings pitched, with 148 strikeouts.

-- In his most recent appearance on Tuesday, the righty tossed seven innings against the Seattle Mariners, giving up two earned runs while surrendering six hits.
+- His most recent time out came on Wednesday against the Seattle Mariners, when the righty tossed 3 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.